Kalesar National Park: Kalesar Mahadev temple

 The ancient Kalesar Mahadev temple takes its name from the a corrupted form of Kaleshwar, a moniker of Hindu deity lord Shiva.
-It is located near NH 907 on the east side and just 400 meter north of Kalesar Dak baglow (rest house) and 8.5 km north of Hathni Kund Barrage.
+It is located near NH 907 on the east side and 400 meters north of Kalesar Dak bungalow (rest house) and 8.5km north of Hathni Kund Barrage.
 There is also another later era Shiva temple north of Kalesar Mahadev temple.

 As part of INR1200 crore Morni to Kalesar tourism development plan announced in January 2019, Government of Haryana is developing this temple, along with Kapal Mochan Tirth, Panchmukhi Hanuman temple of Basatiyawala, Sharda Mata Temple of Chotta Trilokpur and Lohgarh fort capital of Banda Singh Bahadur.

 Colonial Dak Bungalow

-This area, excellent for the bird watchers and wildlife enthusiasts, has a 100-year-old colonial dak bungalow.
-It is located near NH 907 on the east side and just 400 meter south of Kalesar Mahadev temple and 8.1 km north of Hathni Kund Barrage.
-The forest rest house is at a picturesque point and commands a sweeping view of the Yamuna river.
-Surrounded with multi-layered gardens, and as typical of the Raj bungalow architecture, there are high-ceiling rooms, exquisite parquet flooring and teak panelling along walls.
+This area attracts bird watchers and wildlife enthusiasts and contains a 100-year-old colonial dak bungalow.
+Located near NH 907 on the east side and 400 meters south of Kalesar Mahadev temple and 8.1km north of Hathni Kund Barrage.
+This dak bungalow is surrounded by multi-layered gardens and a sweeping view of the Yamuna river.
+Typical of Raj bungalow architecture, there are high-ceiling rooms, parquet flooring and teak panelling along walls.
 A fireplace with a mantelpiece above and antique furniture completes the period setting.